 We consider past academic history.
 Applicants must have completed a bachelor’s degree from an accredited institution.
 A GPA of at least a B (3.0) is preferred.

-Q. What is the difference between the Professional concentration and the Media Innovation concentration?
+What is the difference between the Professional Concentration and the Media Innovation concentration?

 They are very different programs.
-In general, the Media Innovation concentration is designed for those news media professionals who have experience in the news business and want to advance their careers.
+In general, the Media Innovation Concentration is designed for those news media professionals who have experience in the news business and want to advance their careers.
 The Professional concentration is designed for individuals with little or no professional news experience who are looking to enter the field of journalism.

 How important is my personal statement?

 An informative, smartly written, well-rounded, and interesting personal statement is critical to your application.
 It is your first writing sample.
 It should speak to who you are, what you plan to study and why you want to attend our program.
 It should be one to two pages in length, single spaced.
 Please indicate whether you are applying to the Professional Concentration or the Media Innovation Concentration on your essay.

 What factors do you consider in the letters of recommendation?